Devtory-GbR/flutter-template/README.md

 If you have a relatively small collection of key-values to save locally.

 An example can be found in the app in the settings.
 The infos of the choosen language or theme by the customer is stored locally on the disk - so that it can load during the next startup - see [settings_repository.dart](./packages\repositories\lib\src\settings\settings_repository.dart)

+But even the token for the auth flow is stored.
+So that an the next startup of the app or reload the webstite --> the user is still logged in. [authentication_repository.dart](./packages/repositories/lib/src/authentication/authentication_repository.dart)

 ### Persistence for large data<!-- omit in toc -->